-For all building permit applications applied for before July 1, 2020, the additional minimum flood protection requirement above the Base Flood Elevation (BFE) as shown on the Flood Insurance Rate Map for buildings in the Special Flood Hazard Area are as follows in the table below.
+For all building permit applications applied for on or after July 1, 2020, the additional minimum flood protection requirement above the Base Flood Elevation (BFE) as shown on the Flood Insurance Rate Map for buildings in the Special Flood Hazard Area are as follows in the table below.

 The best flood protection method is elevation (measured to the top of lowest floor in A Zones, to the bottom of lowest horizontal structural member in V Zones) but dry floodproofing to the minimum elevation is allowed for non-residential buildings.
 Please refer to City Code of Ordinance §27-117.

 It is critical to remember that the City of Charleston, being located in the Atlantic Coastal region, is subject to flooding from the Atlantic Ocean as well as inland flooding from rivers and associated tributaries.
 Charleston is also subject to storm surge, flooding from heavy rains and high tides.

 Being prepared is your best defense against such events.

 Determine if your property is located in an area subject to flooding

 Keep an emergency supply